postgrespro/libblobstamper/README.md

     virtual std::string ExtractStr(Blob &blob) override;
 };
 ```
-Because of order initialization issue, we have to initialize the stamp inside the call of parent class constructor via `new` method, and then destroy in in the destructor.
+Because of initialization order issue, we have to initialize the stamp inside the call of parent class constructor via `new` method, and then destroy in in the destructor.

 Here do not need to implement `maxSize()` and `maxSize()`, as Galley properly implements them for us.
-So we need only to implement Extract method we need.
+We implement only the Extract method we need.

 ```